uswds/uswds/CONTRIBUTING.md

 npm install
 ```

-Here are a few of the common tasks:
+The following examples detail a few tasks you'll encounter as you use gulp

 ```sh
 gulp build